 Public participation is a critical component of the SC 41 Corridor Improvements Project, and the project team made early and committed efforts to engage the public.
 A Public Involvement Plan (PIP) was developed and outlined the project's approach to public, agency, and stakeholder involvement.
-This included outreach to diverse groups, including environmental justice and historic communities, to improve project awareness and education on the NEPA process.
+This included outreach to diverse groups, including historic communities, to improve project awareness and education on the environmental process.